Spate of fatal shootings pushes up D.C.’s homicide count

 Three men were killed Saturday.
 Julius Hayes, 37, was shot on the street in the Kingman Park neighborhood in Northeast, and brothers Antuan Davis, 26, and Anthony Davis, 29, were shot inside an apartment in Washington Highlands in Southeast.

-On Friday, Capitol Police Officer Williams Evans was killed when police said a vehicle rammed him and another officer outside the Capitol complex.
+On Friday, Capitol Police Officer William Evans was killed when a vehicle rammed him and another officer outside the Capitol complex.
 Police fatally shot the driver of the vehicle.

 On Thursday, 18-year-old Michael Benbow was killed in a shooting that also injured two others, including a juvenile female, inside an apartment near Congress Heights in Southeast.

-And on Wednesday, police said five people were shot at an apartment complex on Congress Street in Congress Heights.
+And on Wednesday, police said, five people were shot at an apartment complex on Congress Street in Congress Heights.
 Keosha Ferguson, 28, and George Evans III, 25, were killed in that incident.

 Michael Brice-Saddler contributed to this report.